-- No waiver granted under this Section may be revoked unless due to fraud, deception, or error, which may be regulated by law and with judicial approval, or, automatically upon conviction for treason, invasion, or rebellion.
-Provided, the Open Parliament reserves the right to revoke any waiver with the concurrence of two-thirds of Member States voting, with 7 days of voting and with the sponsorship of two Member States.
+- A waiver granted under this Section may be revoked in effect by the Speaker of the Union for fraud, deception, or error, with judicial approval and as may be regulated by law, or, automatically upon conviction for treason, invasion, or rebellion.
+Provided, the Open Parliament reserves the right to revoke any waiver with a Resolution to that effect, sponsored by two Member States, passed with the concurrence of at least two-thirds of Member States voting, and with 7 days of voting.

 The following clause shall be appended to Article 6, Section 1, to read as follows: